William-Moreno/book-app/README.md

 12/14/2020 2:30 PM: created basic html scaffold in out index.ejs file which contains several elements viewable in our browser 12/14/2020 2:45 PM: created temporary route to rener our index.ejs file 12/14/2020 3:00 PM: made pull request to master and confirmed functionality on deployed site.
+12/14/2020 4:00PM: created new.ejs file and created a search field.
+12/14/2020 4:15PM: made pull request to master and confirmed functionality on deployed site.

 ## Credits and Collaborations